 24 pages, pdf format, 2.1 MB

 Climate Change in Wrangell-St. Elias National Park & Preserve

 Wrangell-St. Elias National Park &Preserve holds icefields, high-country areas cloaked with snow year-round, and the nation's largest system of glaciers.
-In fact over 25 percent, or approximately 5,000 square miles, of the park is covered with ice.
+In fact, 35 percent or approximately 7,000 square miles of the park is covered with ice.
 Near the coast, the Malaspina Glacier is North America's largest piedmont glacier, which is a type of glacier that is formed at the base of a mountain rather than enclosed by a valley.
 Covering an area of 1,500 square miles, the Malaspina Glacier is so large that it can only be seen entirely from the air.
 If warmer winters and longer, more intense melting seasons continue, we may no longer be able to claim these amazing resources.Taking action to monitor, manage, and decrease the impacts of climate change will have positive benefits for our park and its resources.

 There is a wealth of information available about climate change.
 Here are a few sites that we recommend:

 SNAP (Scenarios Network for Alaska + Arctic Planning) - this site is administered by the University of Alaska Fairbanks.

 Climate.gov - this site is administered by NOAA and contains maps, data, climate education materials, and other features.